ankushdogradev/Market/README.md

   * Can view all order history.
   * New products can be added/edited.
   * Existing users can be converted into admin (vice-versa).
-  * Admin can check and mark order delivered or not.
+  * Admin can check and mark orders, delivered or not.

 > ### Upcomming features
 >